 6 Signs You Have a Gas Leak

 The most vital thing you can do to protect your home from a gas leak is to know the signs.
-If you notice any of these signs and detect a gas line leak, give us a call as soon as possible.
-Our team is here for you 24/7.
+If you notice any of these signs evacuate your house, leave the doors open, do not turn on electric switches/devices that could possibly ignite accumulating gas or make any phone calls from your house.
+Once everyone is safely outside your home, call 911, then utility company’s emergency line, then give us a call so we can detect where the leak is coming from.
+Our team is available for you 24/7.

 Here are the six most common signs you have a gas line leak in your home:

 Natural gas is colorless and odorless in its natural state.
 To help people detect gas leaks in their homes, many companies will put a chemical within the gas to give it the rotten egg smell.
 If the scent of rotten eggs is powerful in your home and your gas stove is turned off, you likely have a gas leak.

 A gas line leak can cause unusually high gas bills.
 Seeing a spike in your utility bills can be expected during the colder months when using a gas furnace, but abnormal gas bills may be a sign of a gas leak.

 Unfamiliar sounds from your appliances are never something you want to hear.
 If you hear hissing sounds near your gas appliances, this means you have a substantial leak in your home.
 Make sure gas appliances are off and evacuate your home, call 911, your utility company and then give us a call as soon as you are outside of your home.

 A gas leak in your home will prevent plant life from getting the oxygen required to survive.
 If you notice your plants wilting or yellowish patches of grass near your home, it may be a sign of a gas leak.

 If you have a gas line leak, you may notice bubbling outside your home in areas of standing water or mud.
 When gas leaks from your soil into the air, it will produce tiny bubbles in standing water.